 - This varies by platform.
 Different groups of people tend to like different tools.

-- With that said, pick a tool.
+- With that said, pick a code review tool.
 The code review committee should pick the tools.
 Everyone MUST use the same set of tools for the step it's intended for.

 - For example, in my industry, tools such as Diffchecker are popular among those languages that don't have other types of tools associated with them.
 Visual Studio is also popular, since some of our industry uses platforms where this tool is used.
 Basically, whether you use a straight text difference checker or something more sophisticated, you do want to easily show changes from what was shown in the review to what the programmer changed for the next go-round.